 - mechanical irritation of the constricted airways due to large movements of air during coughing and drying of airwys

 - chronic respiratory infections and inflammation due to suppression of the immune system caused by cell hypoxia and other effects caused by hyperventilation

 - low oxygen content in mitochondria of cilia cells that prevent normal removal of mucus and other debris out of the lungs and airways (not only humans, cilia cells also experience chronic fatigue due to low O2 content, causing their inability to beat in unison and remove mucus and pathogens).

-Here are details for this best and successful cough treatment.
-This YouTube video (below) is currently ranked as Number 1 for "cough treatment" in YouTube search.
+Here are details for this best and successful natural cough treatment that can be naturally done at home.
+It works well for dry and wet cough as well.
+This YouTube video (below) is currently ranked at the top for "cough treatment" in YouTube search.